certtools/intelmq/docs/Feeds.md

 Parser: Blocklist.de (`intelmq.bots.parsers.blocklistde.parser`)

 BlockList.DE IMAP Collector is the bot responsible to get the report from source of information.
-All IP addresses which have been reported within the last 48 hours for attacks on the Service imap, sasl, pop3.....
+All IP addresses which have been reported within the last 48 hours for attacks on the Service IMAP, SASL, POP3.....

 ### IRC Bot